pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 At the other end of the channel, the worker goroutine concurrently fetches the job from the corresponding channel and replicates the job to the downstream TiDB.

 That’s to say, Syncer imports data concurrently at the level of the binlog event.
-In task allocation, TiDB-DM controls the number of worker goroutines with the worker-count parameter in the syncer unit.
+In task allocation, TiDB DM controls the number of worker goroutines with the worker-count parameter in the syncer unit.

 However, some limitations exist in this process as follows:

 - For the DDL operation, the downstream table schema will change so the replication process can only start after all the DML events corresponding to the previous table schema have been successfully replicated.

-    1. In TiDB-DM, a specific flush job is sent to each job channel after DDL events are obtained from the parsed binlog event.
+    1. In TiDB DM, a specific flush job is sent to each job channel after DDL events are obtained from the parsed binlog event.
     2. When each worker goroutine meets a flush job, it replicates all the previously fetched jobs to the downstream TiDB.
     3. When all the jobs in job channels are replicated to the downstream TiDB, the DDL event replication starts.
     4. After all the DDL events are replicated, DML event replication starts.

     In other words, DDL and DML events are not replicated concurrently, and the DML events before and after the DDL operation are not replicated concurrently either.

 - For the DML operation, the conflict exists when multiple DML statements possibly concurrently modify the data of the same row, even the primary or the same unique key, which leads to the failure of some DML operations.
 If these DML events are replicated concurrently, data inconsistency might occur.
-Detection and resolution of DML event conflicts in TiDB-DM is similar to those in TiDB-Binlog.
-For more details of the specific principles, see [TiDB-Binlog Architecture Evolution and Implementation Principles](https://www.pingcap.com/blog/tidb-binlog-architecture-evolution-and-implementation-principles/).
+Detection and resolution of DML event conflicts in TiDB DM is similar to those in TiDB Binlog.
+For more details of the specific principles, see [TiDB Binlog Architecture Evolution and Implementation Principles](https://www.pingcap.com/blog/tidb-binlog-architecture-evolution-and-implementation-principles/).

 ### Replicating data from merged tables

 When handling a large amount of data using MySQL, manual sharding is commonly used.
 After data has been replicated to TiDB, logically merging tables needs to be done.

-This section introduces some features of TiDB-DM for supporting replicating data from merged tables as follows.
+This section introduces some features of TiDB DM for supporting replicating data from merged tables as follows.

 #### Table router